| Title: | Workflow for Open Reproducible Code in Science |

 the data collection procedures.
 The variable descriptives are stored in

-file, which can be edited in 'R' or a spreadsheet program.
+a .csv file, which can be edited in 'R' or a spreadsheet program.

 Columns can be appended, and we encourage users to complete at least the